How many people do you know that are actually doing what they said they would be doing when they grew up?

 Step 1: Reflect

-Being proactive in reflecting and evaluating your current job situation as it pertains to your life goals is crucial in finding the next steps of your career journey.
+Being proactive in reflecting and evaluating your current job situation as it pertains to your life goals is crucial in finding your calling and the next steps of your career journey.

 Create little mini-getaways for yourself clear your mind and start with a fresh slate to think about your career purpose on a deeper level.